other-kat/blog/collections/_posts/2025-11-16-topping-from-the-lap.md

 (disclaimer: i use the term 'transexualism' as, to me, it describes the radical and jagged edges of gender, that incapsulates its political and revolutionary potential. for me, 'transgender' feels too comfortable, too malleable and too marketable as a term built in response to transness entering public discourse. i am non-binary and my use of this term is not a commentary on anyones identity or others use of the word 'transgender')

-there is something magical about the game [Hardcoded][hardcoded]. it's an indie game by Ghosthug games about fucking trans people, among other things. i first came across it in a Rock, Paper, Shotgun article, where the amazing Astrid Johnson, wrote a piece exploring trans sex in video games.
+there is something magical about the game [Hardcoded][hardcoded]. it's an indie game by Ghosthug games about fucking trans people, among other things. i first came across it in a [Rock Paper Shotgun article][rockpapershotgun], where the amazing Astrid Johnson, wrote a piece exploring trans sex in video games.

 you play as HC (an abbreviation of Hardcoded), a trans android on the run from the authorities, who is taken in by a small community of non-android trans femme's representing different archetypes. around the same time, there is a city wide outbreak of horniness that sets the pretext for why everyone is interested in fucking you in particular.